Help Center

 How Often Data Is Updated

-Civtil checks for updates regularly.
-New permits often appear within a few days of showing up in the source system.
+Civtil's data pipeline runs daily.
+New permits often appear within a few days of showing up in the source system, depending on when the official system publishes the record and how much processing is needed.

 Status changes may take longer to appear.
 This is usually because the county system itself has not yet been updated, not because of a delay on Civtil's end.
 Government databases are updated by staff and may lag behind real-world activity.